Radarr/Radarr/readme.md

 * Adding new movies
 * Manually searching for releases of movies.
 * Automatically searching for releases.
-* Rarbg.to indexer (Other indexers are coming, I just need to find the right categories)
+* Automatically importing downloaded movies.
+* Recognizing Special Editions, Director's Cut, etc.
+* Identifying releases with hardcoded subs.
+* Rarbg.to, Torznab and Newznab Indexer.
-* QBittorrent download client (Other clients are coming)
+* QBittorrent and Deluge download client (Other clients are coming)
+* New TorrentPotato Indexer (Works well with [Jackett](https://github.com/Jackett/Jackett))

 ## Planned Features:
 * Scanning PreDB to know when a new release is available.
 * Fixing the other Indexers and download clients.
-* Fixing how movies are parsed.
-* Fixing movie import.
 * Importing of Sonarr config.
-* New TorrentPotato Indexer.

 ## Download
 The latest precompiled binary versions can be found here: https://github.com/galli-leo/Radarr/releases.